Dog Bad Breath Deep Dive

 Did you know?
 80–90% of dogs develop dental disease by age three.

-Specific microbes in the mouth break down proteins and produce volatile sulfur compounds (VSCs), the root cause of that “rotten” dog breath smell.
-High VSC levels are linked to bad breath, dental issues in dogs and progression of periodontal disease.
+Your dog’s breath smells bad because specific microbes in the mouth break down proteins and produce volatile sulfur compounds (VSCs).
+These compounds are the root cause of that “rotten” dog breath smell and are strongly linked to bad breath, dental issues in dogs, and progression of periodontal disease.

 What causes dog bad breath?